MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-14-jan-zehrfeld.markdown

 Due to the time difference between Arizona and Germany, we conducted this interview early in the morning for Jan and in the middle of the night for myself.
 I was probably more tired than he was, but it's hard to tell.

 Also, Jan's camera could only record ~40 minutes at a time, so our interview ended abruptly.
 I also hadn't figured out how to record our conversation correctly, so I'm missing the audio and video from my end.
+And it was so hot in the Arizona summer that I had to run the air conditioner so my computer wouldn't melt.
+This made the quality of my audio suck eggs.

 Good thing this is just a personal hobby project or I'd feel like I really failed!